matteocorti/check_ssl_cert/README.md

       --ignore-exp                 ignore expiration date
-      --ignore-host-cn             do not complain if the CN does not match the host name --ignore-ocsp                do not check revocation with OCSP --ignore-ocsp-timeout        ignore OCSP result when timeout occurs while checking --ignore-sig-alg             do not check if the certificate was signed with SHA1 or MD5
+      --ignore-host-cn             do not complain if the CN does not match the host name --ignore-ocsp                do not check revocation with OCSP --ignore-ocsp-errors         continue if the OCSP status cannot be checked --ignore-ocsp-timeout        ignore OCSP result when timeout occurs while checking --ignore-sig-alg             do not check if the certificate was signed with SHA1 or MD5